pheelwell/pheelwell-garden/src/site/notes/Technical/AI Assisted Writing/Finding a Note Structure.md

 ## Meta Structure of Articles

-Based on these reader needs, we suggest dividing your note structure into three main sections:
+Based on these reader needs, my  suggestion is dividing your note structure into three main sections:

 ### Introduction